How can we help you?

 Not all dentists can remove wisdom teeth.
 However, at Painfree Dentistry, we have a variety of techniques (including intravenous sedation) to make wisdom teeth removal a more comfortable process that can be completed easily in one visit.

 We will tell you when you visit us if we think that your wisdom teeth need to be removed.
-If you feel pain in your wisdom teeth or surrounding gums come in and see us.
+If you feel pain in your wisdom teeth or surrounding gums, don't hesitate to contact our office to schedule a consultation.

 Not all impacted wisdom teeth will cause pain alerting you there is a problem.